-Alliance Française de Charlotte, NC and OMM French Enhancement Education propose 2021 First French Spelling Bee in North Carolina Rules and Procedures:
+Alliance Française de Charlotte, NC and Horse French Education propose 2022 Second Annual French Spelling Bee in North Carolina Rules

 1.Eligibility: A speller qualifying for the finals must meet these requirements:

 2.Format: A French Spelling Bee is conducted in rounds.
 Each speller remaining in the spelling bee at the start of a round spells one word in each round.
 The French Spelling Bee is conducted orally.

 3.Word list: French Spelling Bee officials are responsible for selecting the word lists for use in their spelling bees.
 These word lists include words that appear in the sole edition of resources: The Grand Larousse Illustré 2021.
 This resource is the final authority and sole source for the spelling of words.
 The word lists for the part one French Spelling Bee will be provided to the teacher referees and accessible to the participants.
 The word lists for the part two competition will not be accessible.

 4.Pronouncer’s role: The pronouncer strives to pronounce words according to the diacritical markings in 2022 FSB word lists.

 - Every word: the pronouncer will indicate singular or plural - noun, verb, adjective, or adverb etc. and gender if needed before pronouncing the word.

 - Homonyms: If a word has one or more homonyms, the pronouncer indicates which word is to be spelled by defining the word.